AWebZen/micrometabolicnetworks/README.md

 For details on the algorithm and results, see the paper.

-As of 2020, added code for metabolic network scope analysis, for our second paper on the subject.
+As of 2020, added code for metabolic network scope analysis, for our second paper on "Scope spectral clustering of metabolic networks and environment".

 ## Dependencies
 Python 2.7